Mt Kailash in Tibet is the most revered Hindu pilgrimage of God Shiva, the creator of the universe, as per Hindu mythology

 For Buddhists, too, Mt Kailash is equally holy and worshipped as the pivot of the universe.

-Stepping over each stone was so tricky that at one point I even thought of giving up on ascending further.
+Stepping over loose scree was so tricky that at one point I even thought of giving up on ascending further.
 Undecided, I stopped, took a deep breath, surrendered to Shiva and recharged myself with the thought that I was on the path to enlightenment so I have to keep moving.

-Fully engrossed in my thoughts of Kailash Shiva, I completed my descend and joined guide Babu.
+Fully engrossed in my thoughts of Kailash Shiva, I completed my descend as sort of sprinting while chanting Shiva prayer.
+Soonafter joined my guide Babu.
 He was very relieved to see me back totally safe and sound.
 He was amazed at my energy and complimented me that I completed my trek in record low time.

 My return journey to Kathmandu had been all about pleasant memories except one sad incident that one female traveler had severe paralytic attack and was admitted in Kathmandu hospital.
 Her husband was with her.
 One Sherpa stayed back in hospital to help them out.